kellino/MedicalDB/featureList.md

 * Optional Features
     + all optional features have also been implemented

+The video for the project can be found at : (https://www.youtube.com/watch?v=NrAoyT4GJkQ) The github source can be found at: (https://github.com/kellino/medicaldb) The jar can be found in the **target** folder in the zip.

 This document was prepared using *pandoc-flavoured markdown* and *pdflatex*